digitalcrust/digitalcrust-website/content/index.md

 # Approach

-- [[coordination:Coordinate geologists]]: Connect geoscientists who are solving problems by building software
+- [[coordination]]: Connect geoscientists who are solving problems by building software
   - [[code-level collaboration]] melds the practices of software development with geoscience research
   - Work outside of organizational and funding-driven [[silos]]